psaikido/hugle.uk/content/prose/thesium/090-renaissance.md

 parts lying here on the floor did we not?
 It seems to many of us that the story about the 'soul' has been to the advantage of only a few.
 THESE few!"
 At that the professor pointed at the High Neem who looked down.
-He felt his cheeks burn at the gaze of many scornfull eyes falling upon him.
+He felt his cheeks burn at the gaze of many scornful eyes falling upon him.
 He heard whisperings agreeing with the scientist and felt himself as though frozen.

-As the professor continued his denounciation, the High Neem began wondering what it would take for this crowd to turn into a mob and do him real damage.
+As the professor continued his denunciation, the High Neem began wondering what it would take for this crowd to turn into a mob and do him real damage.
 He grasped at ideas that might rescue him from this nadir in his life.
 Suddenly he was roused from his ruminations as the scientist raised his voice.